Israeli forces kill more than 80 people across Gaza as starvation worsens

 “Palestinians are approaching these distribution sites, waiting for food, but the Israeli forces are opening fire,” Khoudary said.

-She quoted sources at al-Shifa Hospital as saying the number of injured people who have been transferred from the distribution point near northern Gaza’s Zikim crossing “is very large”.
+She quoted sources at al-Shifa Hospital as saying that the number of injured people transferred from the distribution point near northern Gaza’s Zikim crossing “is very large”.

 “Injuries are coming with bullets in parts of their bodies that are very hard to treat, including their heads, necks and also their chests,” Khoudary said.
 “The cycle of violence is the same in all three distribution locations.”

-The GHF has been heavily criticised by the United Nations and other humanitarian organisations for failing to provide enough aid and for the dire security situation at and around its aid distribution sites.
+The United Nations and other humanitarian organisations have heavily criticised the GHF for failing to provide enough aid and the dire security situation at and around its aid distribution sites.

 So far, more than 1,560 Palestinians seeking aid have been killed by Israeli forces while trying to receive food amid the Israeli-induced starvation crisis.